pingidentity/pingidentity-devops-getting-started/docs/swarmPfCluster.md

    Keep the `pingfederate_clustering_with_S3_discovery.yaml` open in your editor.

-2. Go to the [tcp.xml.subst](../../pingidentity-server-profiles/pf-aws-s3-clustering/pingfederate/instance/server/default/conf/tcp.xml.subst) file and scroll down to about line 45:
+2. Open the `tcp.xml.subst` file in your local `pingidentity-server-profiles/pf-aws-s3-clustering/pingfederate/instance/server/default/conf` directory and scroll down to about line 45:

    ![TCP_XML S3 cluster variables](images/TCP_XML_S3_CLUSTER_VARS.png)